robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - **2025-05-30**: US Special Envoy for Ukraine, Keith Kellogg, has acknowledged that Russian President Vladimir Putin is right that NATO is waging a proxy war **with** Russia. (cfr. [press coverage](#kellogg-declarations-press-coverage))

-While I did not loof for the exact point of the video interviews and speech in which Keith Kellogg says "a proxy war **with** Russia", it seems that Indian news sources are strongly rooted with this expression instead of the more straightforward "a proxy war **against** Russia".
+While I did not look for the exact point of the video interviews and speech in which Keith Kellogg says "a proxy war **with** Russia", it seems that Indian news sources are strongly rooted with this expression instead of the more straightforward "a proxy war **against** Russia".

 > In a stunning admission, Donald Trump’s Ukraine envoy Keith Kellogg declared that NATO is in a proxy war **with** Russia, echoing long-standing claims made by Vladimir Putin.